ThereforeGames/unprompted/docs/MANUAL.md

 ### [eval]

 Parses the content using Python's `eval()` statement, returning the result.
-Particularly useful for arithmetic.
+Particularly useful for arithmetic. **Not safe over the network!
+Do not provide end users access to this shortcode with --share environments.
+Unprompted is intended for local use.**

 ```
 [eval]5 + 5[/eval]